-The important question to ask is not whether the fans who watched Steelers–Bengals were appeased by the lack of sideline anthem protests.
-It’s whether they could stomach what they saw on the field.
+The important question to ask is not whether there were any sideline anthem protests before last night’s Steelers–Bengals game.
+It’s whether the fans could stomach what they saw on the field.
 Were parents more likely to let their boys try out for Pop Warner next year after watching Juju Smith-Schuster inflict a brain injury on Vontaze Burfict?
 Ten years ago, Smith-Schuster’s crackback block would have been featured on ESPN’s “Jacked Up” segment, but not anymore.
 Did viewers feel morally compromised when Ryan Shazier was carted off the field, motionless and hospital-bound, with a spinal-cord injury?
 Usually, fans wait in earnest for the player to deliver a thumbs-up, but not this time.
-The problem the NFL — the sport — faces has nothing to do with politics and everything to do with that which inheres in the game.
+The problem the NFL — the sport — faces has nothing to do with politics and everything to do with the game ITSELF.
 The problem football faces is whether it is too violent to survive.

 This is not the first time football has faced existential threat from within.
 Early in the 20th century, formations such as the flying wedge resulted in injuries and on-field deaths.
 These were days when the college game reigned supreme, yet cries to abolish football reached the White House.
 At the behest of Theodore Roosevelt, the game reformed itself.
 Over the years, a slew of innovations, from passing to helmets, improved the sport and reduced the carnage.
 But not entirely.